PennLINC/xcp_d/docs/workflows.rst

 :func:`~xcp_d.workflows.connectivity.init_functional_connectivity_cifti_wf`

-The ``filtered, denoised BOLD`` is fed into a functional connectivity workflow, which extracts parcel-wise time series from the BOLD using several atlases:
+The ``filtered, denoised BOLD`` is fed into a functional connectivity workflow, which extracts parcel-wise time series from the BOLD using several atlases.

-   a.
-Schaefer 100, 200, 300, 400, 500, 600, 700, 800, 900, and 1000 parcel resolutions
-   b.
-Glasser 360
-   c.
-Gordon 333
-   d.
-Tian Subcortical Atlas :footcite:p:`tian2020topographic`
-   e.
-HCP Subcortical Atlas :footcite:p:`glasser2013minimal`
+These atlases are documented in :doc:`outputs`.

 The resulting parcellated time series for each atlas is then used to generate static functional connectivity matrices, as measured with Pearson correlation coefficients.